aedera/deepwalk/README.md

 use 1 to assume undirected edges).
 The last parameter (1234) sets a seed for replication.

-The above command outputs the walks to the standard output.
+The above command outputs the walks to standard output.